 - 1 cup cheddar cheese (sharp, shredded)

 - Arrange the bacon in a large skillet; place the skillet over medium-low heat.
 Cook the bacon, turning frequently, until crisp and well-browned on both sides.
-Remove the bacon to paper towels to drain.
+Remove the bacon to paper towels to drain and set aside.

 - Cut the cabbage into wedges and arrange the wedges in a large saucepan.
 Add a small amount of salted water and put the pan over medium heat.
 Cover the pan and cook the cabbage until tender, or for about 10 minutes.

-- Meanwhile, melt the butter (and bacon drippings, if using) in a saucepan over medium heat.
+- Meanwhile, melt the butter (or part bacon drippings) in a saucepan over medium heat.
 Stir in flour and dry mustard; stir to blend well.
 Cook, stirring, for 1 minute.
 Gradually add the milk to the roux while stirring constantly.
 Continue to cook, stirring, until sauce is thickened and smooth; add salt and pepper to taste.
 Add cheese to the sauce mixture; heat until melted.

 - Arrange the drained cabbage wedges on a serving platter.
 Spoon cheese sauce over the wedges